Scrince/Arculus_Recovery/CONTRIBUTING.md

-# Contributing to Arculus Recovery
+﻿# Contributing to YellowSphere

-Arculus Recovery handles funds-controlling secrets.
+YellowSphere handles funds-controlling secrets.
 Contributions are welcome, but changes must preserve offline execution, deterministic derivation, explicit secret boundaries, and compatibility with the canonical v1.6.4 HTML behavior.